olcf/olcf-user-docs/quantum/quantum_systems/quantinuum.rst

 * Requests will be evaluated based on the provided technical justification, programmatic efficiency, and machine availability.
 The effective usage of prior allocations by the project will also be considered.

-* Allocations will be granted on a monthly basis to maximize the availability of the H-Series devices.
+* Allocations will be granted on a monthly basis to maximize the availability of the Quantinuum devices.
 Please note that allocations do not carry over to the next month and must be consumed in the month granted. **Credits reset on the first day of every month.**

 * To ensure efficient utilization of our hardware resources, allocations will be considered for two phases: